ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **D1.3** RPP MUST support internationalized domain names (IDN) and accept A-labels and U-labels, also know as IDNA2008 and defined in [@!RFC5890].

-**D1.4** RPP MUST compare domain names case-insensitively per DNS rules.
-Servers SHOULD canonicalise for storage and representation consistently, the server canonicalisation rules SHOULD be disclosed in the discovery document.
+**D1.4** RPP MUST treat domain names case-insensitively in requests and responses by both clients and servers.

 **D1.5** RPP MUST support domains that have zero or more linked hosts.